 1. Publication theme

+Use magazine theme to your advantage by brainstorming ideas.
 Covers are often reflections of the magazine, and your cover should be a photo that reflects the content and style of the magazine itself.
-Start the process of planning your cover shoot by writting down ideas or concepts that you want to come through in your cover photo.
+Start the process of planning your cover shoot by writing down ideas or concepts that you want to come through in your cover photo.

 What is the theme of a magazine?